CrainDavis/CodeRefactor/README.md

 ## changes made to CSS:
 * comments added before each section
     * Lines: 11, 46, 57, 78, 110, 142
-* Line 29: ".header div" has been changed to ".header nav" to reflect the corresponding change in the HTML page (see Line 13 of this README.md)
+* Line 29: ".header div" has been changed to ".header nav" to reflect the corresponding change in the HTML page
 * Line 36: ".header div ul {list-style-type: none;}" deleted, as it has no affect on the webpage
 * Line 37: ".header div ul li" changed to ".header nav ul li" to reflect the corresponding change in the HTML page
 *  Lines 82-104: this block of CSS selectors and declarations have been moved from their original position (Lines 137-189 in the unaltered original CSS page) to here
     * In addition the selectors in this "main content section" can be consolidated significantly; they can be grouped into three subsections of content based on the identical declarations

+    Before:
 ```
-Before:

 .search-engine-optimization {
 margin-bottom: 20px;
 padding: 50px;